yylluu/yylluu.github.io/_pages/about.md

 Hi, this is the homepage of Yuan Lu ([Simplified Chinese](https://en.wikipedia.org/wiki/Simplified_Chinese_characters): 路远, or [Traditional Chinese](https://en.wikipedia.org/wiki/Traditional_Chinese_characters): 路遠).

-"HEAD": Blockchain, DApps and Applied Cryptography
+Blockchain, DApps and Applied Cryptography
 ======
 I am currently a Ph.D.
 Candidate in [the Department of Computer Science at New Jersey Institute of Technology](https://cs.njit.edu/), Newark, New Jersey.